CTA & NBRC BIPOC Cohort

 Cohort Meeting Dates and Times:

-The CTA/NBRC BIPOC cohort will join the NBRC Online Support Group Tuesdays, 5-6pm Pacific.
+The CTA/NBRC BIPOC cohort will join the NBRC Online Support Group Tuesdays, 5-6pm Pacific online OR the UCLA National Board Project meetings on Saturdays in person at UCLA.
 Additional BIPOC Cohort-specific meetings will meet at least once a month, at times and days to be determined.

 What financial costs are associated with the CTA/NBRC BIPOC Cohort?